jasperdoan/NFL-Pamphlet/README.md

 | Total with Extra Credit | 102 |

 -----------------------------------
-### The National Football league interactive pamphlet must
+### The National Football league interactive pamphlet must:
 - [ ] 1.
 Provide a help option to explain how to use the pamphlet
 - [ ] 2.
 Provide a “contact us” option
 - [ ] 3.
 Provide an option to display the original list of National Football:
     + [ ] 3.1.  teams sorted by team name.
     + [ ] 3.2.  teams sorted by stadium name.
     + [ ] 3.3.  teams sorted by seating capacity.
 - [ ] 4.
-Provide an option to display the total capacity of the
+Provide an option to display the total capacity of the:
     + [ ] 4.1.
 National Football league (note: count each stadium only once).
     + [ ] 4.2.  updated National Football league (note: count each stadium only once).
 - [ ] 5.
 Provide an option to display (sorting):